 Low Fan Speed: The less cooling used, the stronger the part will be.
 The molten plastic essentially melts into the previous layers, providing exceptional adhesion to one another.
 The downside is that this can lower the aesthetic quality, a trade off for much stronger parts.

 As can be seen in the image, bridges and overhangs will suffer the most without proper cooling.
 To address this problem, it is recommended to use the Bridging Fan Speed Override setting in Simplify3D or a similar feature within your desired slicer software.

 High Fan Speed: The faster the part is cooled, the better it will look when finished.
 This is often the best choice for vanity prints such as masks, vases and other aesthetically pleasing designs.
 It will not offer the same level of durability as prints that set at room temperature, however the overall surface finish will be a drastic improvement.

 The temperate tower on the left was printed at 100% fan with a 50mm blower fan and the Dii Cooler, where the tower on the right was printed using the low powered stock fan.
 The higher powered fan causes the plastic to set quickly, which prevents the bridges from sagging and overhangs from warping at the edges.

-Printing PETG successfully is all about finding the right balance of settings.
-While it can be a bit more complex at first, it is a considerably better choice for most applications.
-There is no getting around the need to experiment, however the following should work as guidelines when building your own PETG configurations.
+Printing a different filament is all about finding the right balance of settings.
+While there is a small learning curve, it’s a considerably better choice for most applications.
+There is no getting around the need to experiment, but the following should work as guidelines when building your own configurations.

 |Print Speed||Use a slow speed for the first layer to ensure proper adhesion to the build plate.
 This should generally be around 25% of your normal print speed.|